-A primer on digital media unions and the process of collective bargaining
+A primer on online media unions and the process of collective bargaining

 What’s a Union?

 A union is a collective of workers who organize to improve their workplace, but there’s more to it than that.

 Labor unions are why weekends exist.
 Labor unions are why the 40-hour work week and overtime pay exist.
 Unions are also why we have the minimum wage and the National Labor Relations Act that protects workers’ rights in the United States.
 They are how workers get a seat at the table with management, how they can guarantee themselves higher wages and raises, health insurance, and myriad other benefits that, otherwise, management would not be compelled to offer or formally guarantee.

 A union is how workers can come together to discuss their working conditions, their wages, and more without fear of reprisal from management.
 A union is the workers’ answer to the power imbalance inherent in the workplace.
 A union’s members are the source of labor, and there is no workplace, no product, no labor performed without them.
 A union is worker recognition of these facts.
 It’s workers coming together, refusing to take only what is given to them by those who profit from their work, and instead seeking to improve the conditions of their lives and their workplace.

 A union is not alone, though: a union is part of a larger labor movement.
 There are thousands of news, television, film, and online media industry workers who fall under the banner of the Writers Guild of America, East—which is itself part of the AFL-CIO, the largest federation of labor unions in the United States, and which is also part of the broader labor movement in America and worldwide.
 One union by itself might have power in its workplace, but we all have more power and influence together, in solidarity.